departmentfortransport/street-manager-docs/docs/open-data/index.md

 {: .govuk-heading-m}
 If you need support using the Open Data Streaming Service, please raise a request using the [service desk](https://streetmanager.atlassian.net/servicedesk/customer/portal/1/group/-1).
 {: .govuk-body}

+## Stopping open data streaming
+{: .govuk-heading-m}
+If you would like to stop recieving Open Data Streaming notifications, pelase raise a request using the [service desk](https://streetmanager.atlassian.net/servicedesk/customer/portal/1/group/-1).
+{: .govuk-body}